LoRA – low rank adaptation of large language models

 Modellink image 42

 We instantiate the model.
-Also, in order to avoid errors, we assign the end of string token to the padding token.
+Also, to avoid errors, we assign the end of string token to the padding token.

 from transformers import AutoModelForSequenceClassification